Chapter 3:

 Haruki offered a sweet smile through her tiredness.
 “Aha, thanks!
 It’s all practice, you know.”

 She still wasn’t used to the compliments.
 It wasn’t like she was an idol, was she?
 She was just Haruki, the girl who sang with her friends.
-Yet somehow, the admiration felt like an expectation she wasn’t ready to meet.
+The admiration felt like an expectation she wasn’t ready to meet yet.

-When the class wrapped up, the bell rang for a short break.
-Haruki shuffled down the hallway toward her locker, letting out a quiet sigh and rubbing her tired eyes.
+After a second period, the bell rang for a short break.
+Haruki shuffled down the hallway toward her locker, rubbing her tired eyes.

 “You feeling alright?
 You look a little… I don’t know, spacey?”

 “Hmm.
 Well, just don’t pass out during math again.
-Last time I thought you’d died for real.”
+Remember last time?
+The teacher thought you really died that time.”

 “Please don’t remind me.”

 “Huh, what do you mean?”
-Haruki was worried she had messed up the lyrics during the performance.
+For a moment Haruki worried she'd messed up the lyrics somehow.

-The glitches seemed to come in waves.
-Not linearly, but in sudden pulses.
-Some parts of the performance were completely normal, only to instantly collapse into a splintering mess of distorted static.
+The glitches seemed to come in short bursts.
+Some parts of the performance were perfectly fine, only to instantly collapse into a splintering mess of unhinged resonance.

 Aika pulled the phone away from Haruki’s ear.